totemstech/neuraln/README.md

 #### Multi-Threaded

-Working with large datasets increases the performances of your final network, but the learning period can sometimes take up several days or even weeks to obtain good results.
+Working with large datasets increases the performances of your final network, but the learning phase can sometimes take up to several days or even weeks to obtain good results.

 With the multi-threaded training method of NeuralN, you can significantly reduce